People

 Philippe Petit

-Integrating fixed wing UAVs in the FMA
+Integrating fixed-wing UAVs in the Flying Machine Arena

 David Rohr

-Accurate Inertial Measurements on MAVs
+Accurate inertial measurements on MAVs

 Robin Ritz